 Nuclear exists, but the risks of Fukushima-style leakages and fall-out make this a dangerous option long-term.
 Instead, truly sustainable, organic forms of energy need to be maximized if the US is ever to become wholly self-sufficient and environment-neutral.
 There are some extremely popular options that provide for much greener power, and some analysts are suggesting the true solution to the global energy dilemma lies with a mix of different types of these sustainable sources.

 Another form of alternative energy that has found favor among policy makers across the world is wind power.
-Wind power is the ultimate free resource, and both on and offshore examples already contribute to the total overall energy mix.
-When the wind blows, it catches the blades of a specially designed turbine, which in turn propels a generator inside the structure.
-This is then transported to the grid, where it is usually resold.
+Wind power is the ultimate free resource.
+Especially and both on and offshore examples.
+For they already contribute to the total overall energy mix.
+When the wind blows, it catches the blades of a specially designed turbine.
+A turbine for which in turn propels a generator inside the structure.
+This is then transported to the grid.
+There where the energy is usually resold.
 The difficulty is, however, that there is not always enough wind to generate much energy from each turbine, and they often cost a great deal of money and a lot of time in the planning and construction phases.

 In order to solve these challenges, we need a new generation of highly skilled engineers, with the training and expertise to find solutions to the world’s energy needs long term.
 Engineering jobs in Kansas City are essential for the industry, given the talent that still exists in the region, and it is important policymakers go as far as possible to encourage these technologies to be developed.

-We may not see the effects of environmental damage now, but we will definitely feel the lack of fossil fuels when they dry up.
-On both these grounds, it is essential for the energy security of the world that governments, universities and the private sector work together to devise a workable alternative plan.
+We may not see the effects of environmental damage now.
+However we will definitely feel the lack of fossil fuels when they dry up.
+On both these grounds, it is essential for the energy security of the world.
+Finally that governments, universities and the private sector work together to devise a workable alternative plan.